quantiacs/documentation/en/source/quick_start/quick_start.md

 output.check(weights, data, "futures")
 ```

 The first check is connected to the possible presence of missing values in your algorithm.
-With the previous call the the **clean** function, this problem is automatically solved.
+With the previous call to the **clean** function, this problem is automatically solved.

 The second check computes the In-Sample Sharpe ratio of your system.
 In this case, as the performance is negative, your submission would not be eligible for taking part to a contest.
 The In-Sample Sharpe ratio must be larger than 1.